AdobeDocs/analytics.en/help/analyze/analysis-workspace/attribution-iq/use-attribution-iq.md

 ## Apply attribution models to breakdowns {#section_ED1E7532CF084B5AB0942BD80B4770C9}

 Any breakdown within a Freeform Table can also have any attribution model applied to it which can be the same or different from the parent column.
 For example, you may want to analyze linear Orders on your Marketing Channels dimension but apply U-Shaped Orders to the specific tracking codes within a Channel.
-To edit the attribution model applied to a breakdown, simply hover over the breakdown model and click “Edit”:
+To edit the attribution model applied to a breakdown, simply hover over the breakdown model and click "Edit":

 ![](assets/breakdown_settings.png)

 ## Compare one attribution model to another {#section_1D74C09549CC4EC8A952A7392C76D375}

-If you’d like to quickly and easily compare one attribution model to another, right click a metric and select **[!UICONTROL Add comparative attribution model]**:
+If you'd like to quickly and easily compare one attribution model to another, right click a metric and select **[!UICONTROL Add comparative attribution model]**:

 ![](assets/Comparative_Attribution_Model.png)